Marble Island

-Marble Island is one of several uninhabited Canadian arctic islands in Nunavut, Canada, located within western Hudson Bay.
+Marble Island (Inuktitut: Uqsuriaq / Uqsuriarjua) is one of several uninhabited Canadian Arctic islands in Nunavut, Canada, located within western Hudson Bay.
 The closest community is Rankin Inlet.
-In the nineteenth century, the island was valued as a harbour for overwintering.
+In the 19th century, the island was valued as a harbour for overwintering.

 Natural features

-Marble Island is composed of a type of sedimentary rock called wacke, laced with quartzite.
+Marble Island is composed of a type of sedimentary rock called greywacke, laced with quartzite.
 It is the quartzite that gives the island its white, marble-like appearance.

-Marble Island is bare rock, located above the treeline, and with only a small amount of plant life, primarily lichens and mosses.
+Marble Island is bare rock, located above the tree line, and with only a small amount of plant life, primarily lichens and mosses.
 Thus, there is only a limited amount of terrestrial wildlife, primary the polar bear, the Arctic fox, the Arctic hare, and lemmings.
-A large variety of birds visit the island, including ducks, raptors, and unidentified "small brown birds".
+A large variety of birds visit the island, including ducks, raptors, and unidentified "small brown birds" (passerines).
 A great number of sea mammals can be found nearby, including several kinds of cetaceans (e.g. bowhead whales, orcas, narwhals, and belugas) and seals.
-Due to the large amount of oceanic life, Marble Island is a traditional summer hunting ground for the Inuit.
+Due to the large amount of oceanic life, Marble Island is a traditional summer hunting ground for Inuit.